heeplr/rpi-cookstrap/examples/scannerpi/README.md

   * add public key for ssh access (comment out to disable)

 * edit files in **bootstrap-dist/**
-  * etc/sane.d/saned.conf - add ip's of all client or netmask of allowed networks
+  * etc/sane.d/saned.conf - add ip's of all clients or netmask of allowed networks
   * etc/udev/rules.d/55-libsane.rules - change vendor id with vendor id of your scanner (find out with ```lsusb```).
 Copy/paste line when connecting multiple scanners.

 * create sdcard image (replace /dev/sdcard with your sdcard device):